fireproof-storage/fp-website/posts/use-case-quickcheck.md

 What people seem to love most is the simplicity.
 No frills, no fuss – just create your check template, fill in the details, and print.
 And because I built it on Fireproof, I can honestly tell them their data is secure and accessible, even if their internet goes down right before an important payment is due.

-The best part?
 Because Fireproof handled all the complex data management stuff, I could keep QuickCheck lean and mean.
-No need for expensive servers or complex infrastructure.
-This means I can offer it at a fraction of the cost of those fancy check-printing services.
+With everything running on a $5/month Cloudflare plan, there's no need for expensive servers or complex infrastructure.
+This efficient setup means I can offer QuickCheck at a fraction of the cost of those fancy check-printing services, while still providing a robust and reliable service.

 So here I am, solving a very American problem with a bit of tech ingenuity.
 It's not going to make me the next Silicon Valley billionaire, but it's making life a little easier for folks like me who are still figuring out the quirks of financial life in the US.
 And honestly?
 That feels pretty good.